Heart UK: Heart Xmas

 Heart Extra was re-branded as Heart Extra Xmas, a pop-up Christmas music service with the slogan 'Turn up the festive feel good!', during November and December 2016.
 The pop-up festive offering was Global's successor to the prior Smooth Christmas service.
 Heart Extra Xmas ran again at the end of 2017.
 Heart Extra Xmas was relaunched again for 2018, this time running between 3 November until midnight on 26 December 2018.
 Heart Extra Xmas relaunched for 2019 on 1 November 2019.
 It relaunched on 25 October 2020 branded as Heart Xmas following the closure of Heart Extra in March 2020.
 Heart Xmas relaunched for 2021 on 15 October ran until 27 December.
 Heart Xmas returned in 2022 for its 7th consecutive year, launching on 23 September.
 Heart Xmas officially returned exclusively to Global Player on 22 September 2023 and also on 28 September on DAB for its 8th year.
 Heart Xmas returned for its 9th year on 25 September 2024 along with Smooth Christmas.
 Both Heart Xmas and Smooth Christmas returned on 29 September 2025.
+Heart Xmas will return on 25 September 2026.